Modernisation

 Bespoke modelling of the new action, dimensioned for this specific instrument.
 Calculation of lever ratios, pivot points, tolerances.

-Parts manufactured by the workshop's CNC milling machine — precise to a hundredth of a millimetre, capable of accommodating an entire piano.
+Parts manufactured by the workshop's CNC milling machine — precise to 0.05 mm, capable of accommodating an entire piano.
 No subcontracting.

 Installation, fine regulation of each note.
 Touch is calibrated to the musician's requirements: key weight, depth, responsiveness.